 From those who are starting to see the first signs of ageing in their early 20s to more mature skin types with or without the visible effects of sun damage, everyone can benefit from adding a vitamin C serum to their daily skin care routine.

 What does it do to the skin?

 It’s pretty unique in the fact that it works on so many different fronts!

-1. Vitamin C is a powerful antioxidant that protects cells from free radical damage caused by the sun and pollution (for the full story on antioxidants, see my previous article).
+1. Vitamin C is a powerful antioxidant that protects cells from free radical damage caused by the sun and pollution.

 2. Vitamin C is also an effective skin-lightening agent: it helps with pigmentation issues and uneven skin tone.
 This happens through inhibiting tyrosinase, the enzyme that causes the conversion of tyrosine into melanin.

 3. It stimulates collagen production which is a major ingredient of the scaffolding network that keeps our skin nicely firm and plump.

 What to look out for in Vitamin C?

 Not all Vitamin C is equal.
 Always listen to your skin and choose the right vitamin C for your own skin.
 Choose one your skin (and your wallet) can handle!